Finch-API/finch-docs/docs/Integrating-with-Finch/Integrate-Finch-Connect/Redirect-to-Connect.md

 Connect sends the end user’s approval or denial back to your application’s server via the specified redirect URI.

 If the user grants your application access and successfully connects their account, they are redirected to the specified `redirect_uri` with the query parameters below.
+You will have to ensure the listener at the `redirect_uri`, which can be either on the front or back-end, can parse the `code` out of the uri.

 <!--
 type: tab